Divine madness: Immediatism

 Arthur Versluis notes that several or most of the teachers who are treated by Feuerstein as exemplary for divine madness, or crazy wisdom, are exemplary for immediatism.
 These include Adi Da, the teacher of Feuerstein, and Rajneesh.
-"Immediatism" refers to "a religious assertion of spontaneous, direct, unmediated spiritual insight into reality (typically with little or no prior training), which some term "enlightenment"."
+"Immediatism" refers to "a religious assertion of spontaneous, direct, unmediated spiritual insight into reality (typically with little or no prior training), which some term 'enlightenment'."
 According to Versluis, immediatism is typical for Americans, who want "the fruit of religion, but not its obligations."
 Although immediatism has its roots in European culture and history as far back as Platonism, and also includes Perennialism, Versluis points to Ralph Waldo Emerson as its key ancestor, who "emphasized the possibility of immediate, direct spiritual knowledge and power."

 Versluis notes that traditional Tibetan Buddhism is not immediatist, since Mahamudra and Dzogchen "are part of a fairly stricted controlled ritual and meditative practice and tradition." yet, he also refers to R.C.
 Zaehner, "who came to regard Asian-religion-derived nondualism as more or less inexorably to antinomianism, immorality, and social dissolution."
 Versluis further notes that in traditional Mahamudra and Dzogchen, access to teachings is restricted and needs preparation.
 Versluis further notes that immediatist teachers may be attractive due to their sense of certainty, which contrasts with the post-modernist questioning of truth-claims.
 He further notes the lack of compassion which is often noted in regard to those immediatist teachers.

-Shamanism and anti-psychiatry
+Shamanism

-According to those in the anti-psychiatry movement and religious spiritualists such as Mircea Eliade, divine madness is a part of Shamanism, a state that a pathologist or psychologist is likely to diagnose as a mental disease or aberrant psychological condition.
+According to Mircea Eliade, divine madness is a part of Shamanism, a state that a pathologist or psychologist is likely to diagnose as a mental disease or aberrant psychological condition.
 However, state Eliade and Harry Eiss, this would be a misdiagnosis because the Shaman is "in control of the mystic state, rather than the psychotic state being in control of him".
 A Shaman predictably enters into the trance state, with rituals such as music and dance, then comes out of it when he wants to.
 A mental illness lacks these characteristics.
 Further, at least to the participants, the Shaman's actions and trance has meaning and power, either as a healer or in another spiritual sense.

+According to neuroendocrinology researcher Robert Sapolsky, shamans exhibit metamagical thought, psychiatric instability, hallucinations, schizotypal disorders and behaviors ("half-crazy").
+However, they do not exhibit the full spectrum of typical symptoms of mental illness.
+They are respected in their communities, rewarded materially and reproductively.
+Sapolsky notes that schizotypal shamanism is not uncontrolled, as in schizophrenics.